Sysdig MCP Server Integration

 ghcr.io/sysdiglabs/sysdig-mcp-server:latest

-For HTTP/SSE Transports
+For HTTP/SSE transports, set SYSDIG_MCP_TRANSPORT=streamable-http:

 docker run -e SYSDIG_MCP_TRANSPORT=streamable-http \